rondlite/reaction-docs/website/versioned_docs/version-v1.9.0/extending-product-schema-location-map.md

 original_id: extending-product-schema-location-map
 ---

-> ⚠️ Note: This guide has been deprecated as the release of Reaction 2.0.
+> ⚠️ Note: This guide has been deprecated as the release of demand 2.0.
 The latest guide on how to customize the product detail page can be found [here](https://docs.demandcluster.com/docs/swag-shop-6) and the guide on how to extend a schema can be found [here](https://docs.demandcluster.com/docs/how-to-extend-graphql-to-add-field).

 Before you get started with this tutorial, make sure to complete the Plugin Tutorial and are familiar with basic React.
 This tutorial continues on from the `beesknees` plugin.